ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/users-issues/tcp-offloading.markdown

 #Tcp Offloading
 ##Symptoms:
-- Exception thrown in Raven client when accessing raven server,  exception was because of socket timeout
+- Exception thrown in RavenDB client when accessing RavenDB server,  exception was because of socket timeout
 - General slow operation of client system

 ##Cause: